About Alexandra McCaughan

 Alexandra specialises in commercial litigation and contentious regulatory investigations and enforcement proceedings.

-Prior to joining Allens, Alexandra spent 4 years in the Financial Regulation group at Linklaters in London.
+Prior to joining Allens, Alexandra spent four years at Linklaters in London.
 Alexandra has experience working on multi-jurisdictional regulatory investigations and compliance projects.

 Alexandra's recent experience includes advising:

-- Professional services firm – investigation into alleged large scale employee misconduct concerning training and testing; and
+- Professional services firm – investigation into alleged large-scale employee misconduct concerning training and testing.

 - Major UK and European retail banks and asset managers – internal and foreign regulatory investigations on a range of matters, including alleged failures in relation to executive accountability, transaction governance and oversight, whistleblowing policies and procedures, and AML systems and controls.